SummaryRead the full fact sheet

 - residential rehabilitation – where the person stays at a facility away from home while they recover from their alcohol or drug problem

-- therapeutic day rehabilitation – where a person attends over a period of weeks, a structured day program providing counselling and a range of other supports designed to build life skills and promote general wellbeing, such as financial management and nutrition
+- therapeutic day rehabilitation – where, over a period of weeks, a person attends a structured day program providing counselling and a range of other supports designed to build life skills and promote general wellbeing, such as financial management and nutrition

-If you need help with an alcohol or drug problem you will first be assessed through the intake and assessment process.
+If you need help with an alcohol or other drug problem you will first be assessed through the intake and assessment process.
 From there, you will be directed to the most appropriate service.

-Costs for government-funded services
+Costs for government-funded alcohol and other drug treatment services

 Residential (live-in) withdrawal, residential rehabilitation and some other programs charge a small fee drawn from your Centrelink, disability or other government benefit.
 This fee varies across services.